 Students choosing to write a thesis must name a Thesis Committee and submit an M-2 form by the end of their second semester.
 This committee will consist of no fewer than three members, one of whom must be outside the department.
-The advisor must be a member of the regular faculty (tenured or tenure-track) in the School of Languages, Literatures, and Cultures.
+The advisor must be a member of the Spanish graduate faculty in the School of Languages, Literatures, and Cultures.